Apalachicola (tribal town): Missionaries and soldiers

 The people of Apalachicola Province had requested the Spanish to send missionaries to their towns, but the lack of available missionaries had caused those requests to be ignored.
 The visit of the English trader Henry Woodward to Coweta in the late 1670s alarmed the Spanish.
 Possibly in response to the English encroachment, the Spanish began courting the Apalachicolas, inviting them to move their towns closer to Apalachee Province so that missions could be established in them.
 At least part of the town of Sabacola moved in 1674 to a spot just south of the junction of the Chattahoochee and Flint rivers, where they established a new town that the Spanish called "Sabacola el Menor", and which became the site of the mission of La Encarnation a la Santa Cruz.
-Fearing attacks from the [Chisca#On the Choctawhatchee River|Chisca] in western Florida, who were at war with the Apalachee, the residents of Sabacola el Menor moved north up the Chattahoochee River some time around 1677.
+Fearing attacks from the Chisca in western Florida, who were at war with the Apalachee, the residents of Sabacola el Menor moved north up the Chattahoochee River some time around 1677.

 In 1679, Florida governor Pablo de Hita y Salazar ordered missionaries to convert the "pagans" of Apalachicola Province.
 Three days after the missionaries were welcomed in Apalachicola, men from Coweta and other towns arrived in Apalachicola and convinced the chief of Apalachicola to expel the missionaries, apparently by threatening to have Westos attack the missionaries.
 Coweta temporarily dominated Apalachicola in this event, but the Spanish had not yet recognized the chief of Coweta as a "grand cacique".

 Missionaries accompanied by soldiers returned to Apalachicola in 1681.
 The killing of Christian Apalachees by Apalachicolas led to more soldiers being sent to Apalachicola, which in turn led to another expulsion from the province.
-Governer Juan Márquez Cabrera offered to pardon the murderers if the Apalachicola Province chiefs went to St. Augustine to "render obeisance" to the king.
+Governor Juan Márquez Cabrera offered to pardon the murderers if the Apalachicola Province chiefs went to St. Augustine to "render obeisance" to the king.
 The chiefs of Apalachicola and four other towns did so.
 Those four towns were under the leadership of Apalachicola, but the chief of Apalachicola claimed to have little control over the residents of those towns.
 The five chiefs indicated that the chief of Coweta was in charge of the whole province.
 Hahn notes that this is the first time Coweta was stated to be over the province, indicating such status was recent.
 Governor Cabrera was convinced by the claims, and invited the chief of Coweta to St. Augustine.
 The chief reached St. Augustine at the beginning of 1682.
 He claimed a position over all of Apalachicola Province, with nine, or later the same day, eleven towns under him.
 The chiefs of Apalachicola and Coweta traveled to St. Augustine in 1684 and 1685 to renew ties with the Spanish.
 In 1685, Antonio Matheos was sent to Apalachicola Province by the governor of Spanish Florida to confront the English traders from Caroline that were staying in the northern part of Apalachicola Province.
 The chiefs and people of most of the towns fled.
 "Old Pentocolo", chief of the town of Apalachicola, was the only chief who did not flee.